jorritfolmer/puppet-splunk/README.md

 For quick testing in heterogeneous non-production environments you can revert to using the Splunk provides certs and CA with `reuse_puppet_certs => false`.
 Or you can point to your own key and certificates with `sslcertpath` and `sslrootcapath` if you are planning a zero-trust architecture.

 The Splunk module doesn't manage the state of the splunk service, except to configure Splunk or Splunkforwarder at boot time.
-However, if you do want Puppet to interfere while performing a cluster rolling restart or an indexer restart, have a look at the `service` parameter.
+Have a look at the `service` parameter if you want to do more or less management of the Splunk service by this module.

 ### Example 1: